lykmapipo/generator-mvp/README.md

 *Note: This generator make use of existing `nodejs pakages`, unless the functionality required is not yet implemented.*

 *Warning:!
-There are major changes to v1.0.0 before using it please backup/commit your application*
+There are major changes to v1.0.0+, before using it please backup or commit your application changes*

 ## Usage